-Do You Have Minimum Essential Coverage?
+What is Minimum Essential Coverage?

-The individual shared responsibility provision requires you and each member of your family to have basic health coverage – also known as minimum essential coverage – qualify for a health coverage exemption, or make an individual shared responsibility payment for months without coverage or an exemption when you file your federal income tax return.
+The individual shared responsibility provision requires you and each member of your family to have basic health coverage – also known as

 Many people already have minimum essential coverage and do not need to do anything more than maintain that coverage and report their coverage when they file their tax returns.
 Most taxpayers will simply check a box to indicate that each member of their family had qualifying health coverage for the whole year.

 Here are some examples of coverage that qualify as minimum essential coverage:

 - Group health insurance coverage for employees under